 Depending on who you ask, the Dittos of Alabama, late of Baltimore County, Maryland, were originally from France (“Ditteau”) or Scotland.
 No one knows for sure, but what is known is that they were on North American soil early (they are considered to be among the founding families of Maryland) and they migrated throughout the south and on into Texas.

-My family arrives at the Dittos via the Mariner side of the family, and their history here begins in sometime before 1700, when James Ditto (b. unknown/d.
-22 Jan 1733, Baltimore, Maryland) is listed on the Maryland Census as living on the north side of Gunpowder River, so roughly in this vicinity:
+My family arrives at the Dittos via the Mariner side of the family, and their history in the US begins sometime before 1700, when James Ditto (b. unknown/d.
+22 Jan 1733, Baltimore, Maryland) is listed on the Maryland Census as living on the north side of Gunpowder River; so, roughly in this vicinity:

 Little is known about James (or “Jeames”) Ditto – a situation made all the more intractable for the commonness of the word “ditto” in documents of the time.
 He had three sons, including the better-known Abraham Ditto (b.
 14 Sep 1718, Baltimore, Maryland/d.
-29 Mar 1794, Kentucky), the founder of the quaintly named plot of land, “Ditto’s Delight,” located on the Maryland coast, and my family’s progenitor, Willam Ditto (b.
+29 Mar 1794, Kentucky) who founded the quaintly-named plot of land, “Ditto’s Delight,” located on the Maryland coast, and my family’s progenitor, William Ditto (b.
 1713, Baltimore, Maryland/d. aft.
 1774, Chatham, North Carolina).
-There’s even less known about William, but one remaining tidbit of information comes from the book, Philadelphia, Pennsylvania, Runaway Servants, Convicts, and Apprentices, 1728-1796 (Farley Grubb, 1992, p.
+There’s less known about William, but one tidbit of information comes from the book, Philadelphia, Pennsylvania, Runaway Servants, Convicts, and Apprentices, 1728-1796 (Farley Grubb, 1992, p.
 160), in which we learn that William posted a notice in the Pennsylvania Gazette seeking Willam Smart, a 22 year-old English waggoner who apparently went AWOL from his service on 22 Aug 1771.

 On 6 Oct 1736, William (“Detter”) married Jane Quine (20 Jun 1713, Baltimore, Maryland/d. bef.
 1748, Maryland), the daughter of William and Elizabeth Quine.